 Read More: Best School Shooting Movies

-20. There will be Blood (2007)
+20. There Will Be Blood (2007)

-That Daniel Day Lewis is among the greatest living actors today and his performance in ‘There Will be Blood’ was one of his absolute bests, is a statement now recorded enough times to be engraved on a plaque.
+That Daniel Day-Lewis is among the greatest living actors today and his performance in ‘There Will Be Blood’ was one of his absolute bests is a statement now recorded enough times to be engraved on a plaque.
 Several critics have raved about the psychopathic nature of Daniel Plainview’s character, the numerous layers to his character that pierce through to the conniving man of commerce that he was, and how Day-Lewis has portrayed it to eerie, utmost perfection.

-Everything he did to beat his rivals and to expand his business, including his calm, cold mannerisms and ruthless business tactics until his final implosion towards the end of the film, to him using his adopted sun HW to present a fake front to prospectors and his apathetic relationship with him, to his final confrontation with Eli whose head he mercilessly bashed in, everything ticks off essential pointers in the textbook of psychopaths for Plainview, who was also a highly functioning and intelligent one at that.
+Everything he did to beat his rivals and to expand his business, including his calm, cold mannerisms and ruthless business tactics until his final implosion towards the end of the film, to him using his adopted son HW to present a fake front to prospectors and his apathetic relationship with him, to his final confrontation with Eli whose head he mercilessly bashed in, everything ticks off essential pointers in the textbook of psychopaths for Plainview, who was also a highly functioning and intelligent one at that.

 19. Saw (2004)

 The first in the series of consecutive bad movies as it got made, ‘Saw’ was by far the best of them all.
 Two men awaken in a room, chained to their feet with two hacksaws and a corpse for company.
 The catch?
-One has to escape the room while the other has to kill him in exchange of his family.
+One has to escape the room while the other has to kill him in exchange for his family.
 Flashbacks detail the backstory while the captives ponder looking at the hacksaw – to cut off the feet tied to the chain.
-It was a bizarre yet successful attempt by debutant director James Wan to mix slasher genre into horror, where the world of Freddy Krueger and Jason got a new entrant: Jigsaw.
+It was a bizarre yet successful attempt by debutant director James Wan to mix the slasher genre into horror, where the world of Freddy Krueger and Jason got a new entrant: Jigsaw.

 Read More: Best Buddy Cop Movies of All Time

 18. Bronson (2008)